The wisconsin delegation

 United States Senator ron johnson (r)

 U.S. Senator Ron Johnson is the senior senator serving the great state of Wisconsin.
-He is serving his third term and is a member of the Foreign Relations Committee, the Budget Committee, the Homeland Security and Government Affairs Committee, and the Commerce, Science, and Transportation Committee.
+He is serving his third term and is a member of the Finance Committee, the Budget Committee, the Homeland Security and Governmental Affairs Committee, and the Special Committee on Aging.
 A graduate of the University of Minnesota, the Senator is married and the father of two.

 Thomas Rank: D